Blackstone wins EU approval to buy Thomson Reuters unit

-BRUSSELS (Reuters) - U.S. private equity firm Blackstone Group (BX.N) has secured EU antitrust approval to acquire a majority stake in Thomson Reuters’ (TRI.TO) Financial and Risk unit, the European Commission said on Monday.
+BRUSSELS, July 23 (Reuters) - U.S. private equity firm Blackstone Group has secured EU antitrust approval to acquire a majority stake in Thomson Reuters’ Financial and Risk unit, the European Commission said on Monday.

 Blackstone is making its biggest bet since the financial crisis with the $20 billion deal which pits co-founder Stephen Schwarzman against fellow billionaire and former New York Mayor Michael Bloomberg.

-Much like Thomson Reuters, Blackstone’s portfolio company Ipreo, which it agreed to sell to IHS Markit (INFO.O) in May,provides information and related services to financial market professionals, the Commission said.
+Much like Thomson Reuters, Blackstone’s portfolio company Ipreo also provides financial information products to financial market professionals.

 The EU enforcer said it did not see any competition concerns despite the overlaps between the two companies.